camillelamy/explainers/coop_reporting.md

 - *disposition*: "reporting"
 - *effectivePolicy*: the *report only value* of the COOP page
-- *otherDocumentUrl*: if the COOP document and all its redirect are same-origin with the other document and all its redirects, the sanitized URL of the other document, an empty string otherwise.
+- *otherDocumentURL*: if the COOP document and all its redirect are same-origin with the other document and all its redirects, the sanitized URL of the other document, an empty string otherwise.
 - *violation*: "access-from-coop-page-to-other"
 - *property*: the name of the property being accessed
 - *sourceFile*, *lineNumber*, *columnNumber*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.